ESIPFed/data-help-desk/docs/for_organizers/things_to_consider/giving_acknowledgement.md

 ---
 layout: page
-title: Give acknowledgement
+title: Giving acknowledgement
 parent: Things to consider
-nav_order: 4
+nav_order: 5
 has_toc: false
 ---

-# Give Acknowledgement to Sponsors & Volunteers
+# Giving Acknowledgement to Sponsors & Volunteers

 We have often called the data help desk a “program of X, Y, and Z” and further supported by many other individuals and organizations.
 X, Y, and Z have